IABC/Oregon Columbia Bylaws

 SECTION 5 Parliamentary Procedure

-Roberts Rules of Order, Revised, shall govern the conduct of all meetings of IABC/Oregon Columbia and the Board; expect as otherwise provided herein, or agreed upon by the Board.
+Roberts Rules of Order, Revised, shall govern the conduct of all meetings of IABC/Oregon Columbia and the Board; except as otherwise provided herein, or agreed upon by the Board.

 ARTICLE 5 MEETINGS